nauticalmike/3scale-service-mesh-hackathon/service-mesh-3scale-modules/06_Service_mesh_auth_code_flow/README.md

 1. Have an OCP v4.x running cluster
 2. OSSM v2.0 with a SMCP instance
-3. Have installed the bookinfo example app on the `bookinfo` ns, part of SMMR and exposed gateway and virtual service, including adding the istio labels to the service
+3. Have installed the bookinfo example app on the `bookinfo` ns, part of SMMR and exposed gateway and virtual service, including adding the Istio labels to the service, Instance, Rule and Handler
-4. If you have created the `instance`, `handler` and `rule` as explained on the main README.md, please delete them
-5. Have installed the RHSSO operator with a `keycloak` instance named `sso`
+4. Have installed the RHSSO operator with a `keycloak` instance named `sso` (We suggest installing it on the `rhsso` ns)
-6. Have the bookinfo app setup as a 3scale product and protected using an API key
+5. Have the bookinfo app setup as a 3scale product and protected using an API key (Previous lab)
-7. Have Postman installed
+6. Have Postman installed

 ## Test bookinfo access
 Retrieve the URL for the ingress gateway: